Date Thesis Awarded

 In the atmosphere aerosols exist in the dry and aqueous phase.
 Aqueous aerosols may be found in cloud-water systems, where photolytic and chemical aging can still take place.
 The literature reports characterizations of different secondary organic aerosol (SOA) component lifetimes in these cloud-water systems, but often does not investigate these lifetimes in “dirty” systems where more than one type of SOA molecule exists.
 This overlooks the potential for interactions between aerosols of different compositions and ages.
 In this work, we investigate the photolytic lifetimes of 4-nitrophenol under atmospheric cloud-water conditions.
 We characterize these lifetimes both alone and in a mixed system with a-pinene SOA by analyzing the kinetics of 4-nitrophenol photolysis.
 The presence of SOA seems to have an important impact on the photolytic lifetimes of 4-nitrophenol, with fresh SOA accelerating the rate of photo-decay and aged SOA slowing it.
 We hypothesize that OH radicals produced as photo-products contribute to the photo-decay of this brown carbon when in a system with other organic SOA.

 Dolvin, Lydia, "Photolytic Aging of 4-Nitrophenol: Effects of Fresh and Aged Secondary Organic Aerosol on Atmospheric Lifetimes" (2020).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1505.

 Creative Commons License